vpp-dev/vpp-release-notes/README.md

 @page release_notes_2310 Release notes for VPP 23.10

-More than 117 commits since the previous release, including 64 fixes.
+More than 123 commits since the previous release, including 65 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Mon Aug  7 02:09:52 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Tue Aug  8 02:07:33 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER